stratosnet/sds/README.md

 ```

 #### Registering to a Meta Node

 Your resource node needs to register to a meta node before doing anything else.
 In the `ppd terminal` command-line terminal, input one of the two following identical commands:

 ```bash
 rp
 # or
 registerpeer
 ```

-#### Uploading/Downloading files without staking
+#### Uploading/Downloading files without deposit

-You do not need to stake anything if you just want to upload/download files.
+You do not need to deposit anything if you just want to upload/download files.
 After registering your resource node(`rp` subcommand), purchase enough `ozone` using the `prepay` subcommand.
 Then, use `put` or `get` subcommands to upload/download files.